sflavelle/writing/JevilxReader Stories/Parts/2 - A Human in Monster Clothing/Chapters/4 - Not/chat.md

 Another moment of silence.

 "Are... we cool?"
-Undyne prodded.
+Undyne verbally prodded.
 "That was... there's no need for combat between monsters.
 Besides, I've been hearing you're giving the Snowdin Unit a real workout with your antics."

 His face when the jester looked toward her was full of distrust.
 Eventually he sighed, and nodded.
 "We're... 'cool'.
 For now, for now. *But*," he suddenly snapped, "there is *no need* for combat with *her* either."
 He gestured toward your sleeping form.

 Undyne glanced at him with widened eyes before, sighing, fixing her gaze on Jevil.
 "Alright... look.
 That's not my decision.
 I have... my own issues with humans, Jevil.
-But... under law, their souls are forfeited to Asgore.
+But ignoring that... under law, their souls are forfeited to Asgore.
 Simply put, seven human souls created the barrier that put us down here, so seven human souls will break us out.
-Humans killed the royal children, so they must pay in *some* fashion.
+Humans killed the royal children, put us down here, so they must pay in *some* fashion.
 Okay?
 That's just how it is.
 But..."

 Her gaze flickered over to you, sleeping more peacefully now, your face nestled against the jester's hip. "... clearly Alphys sees something different in her to want to apply for an exemption, and maybe Asgore does too, to want to go along with this, who knows.
 Asgore sent me here to assess any immediate threat to the Underground from her, especially before he sees her and makes his own decision.
 And, well..."